denzelrenner/LIFE4136-Group1-Rotation2/README.md

  10. Follow the link to the SWISS-MODEL website, select `Start Modelling`, input the g10577 reference protein sequence into the `Target Sequence` field and select `Build Model`.
 Identify the model with template `Q9LPK1.1.A`, and download the model in PDB format to your downloads folder.

  11. Move the zip files, and reference pdb model from your `Downloads` folder to the directory we created earlier for protein structures, and open the  files following the commands below:

 ```bash
 mv ~/Downloads/*_g10577.zip ~/g10577_modelling_output
 mv ~/Downloads/model_01.pdb ~/g10577_modelling_output/reference_g10577.pdb
 for file in ~/g10577_modelling_output/*.zip; do unzip "$file"; done
 ```

+Unzipping these files produces a alphafold output directory which has all the output for the pdb files the models produced with the ranks
 ## Image Generation

+All the code in this section of the analysis is entered into the PyMOL command line.

 We have successfully modelled our proteins and now want to actually investigate the mutations in three dimensional space and create good quality images to be used in our papers/presentations.
 We will load the different pdb files into PyMOL, highlight domains or motifs of interest, and take snapshots of our proteins.